When the heating element is probably the problem

 Step 1: Confirm this is an electric dryer heating problem

-Next move: If heat returns after the breaker reset or setting change, the heating element is not the confirmed repair yet.
-If the dryer is electric, has normal controls and tumbling, and still has no heat, move to airflow and heater-circuit diagnosis.
+Next move: If heat comes back after the breaker reset or setting change, do not replace the element yet.
+If the dryer is electric, tumbles normally, and still has no heat, check airflow and the heater circuit next.

 Step 2: Check airflow before opening the heater housing

-A new element will not last if the dryer is still overheating from poor airflow.
-Airflow problems also cause no-heat symptoms by opening safety parts.
+A new element will not last long if the dryer is still choking on lint or a crushed vent.

 Step 3: Unplug the dryer and inspect the heater circuit

-Next move: Visible damage can support the next test, but still verify with a meter when possible before ordering parts.
-If access is unclear or wires are damaged, stop before pulling more parts and use the model diagram or a technician.
+Next move: Visible damage gives you a strong clue, but use a meter when you can before ordering parts.
+If access is unclear or wires are damaged, stop before pulling more parts and use the model diagram or call an appliance tech.

 Step 4: Test the element and safety parts with a multimeter